-Option B

-If the SEA has developed and adopted all of

-the guidelines consistent with Principle 3,

-provide:

-i. a copy of the guidelines the SEA has adopted (Attachment 10) and an explanation of how these guidelines are likely to lead to the development of evaluation and support systems that improve student achievement

-and the quality of instruction for students;

-ii. evidence of the adoption of the guidelines (Attachment 11); and

-iii. a description of the process the SEA used to involve teachers and principals in the development of these guidelines.
+Option A Option B \mathbf{X} If the SEA has not already developed and If the SEA has developed and adopted all of adopted all of the guidelines consistent with the guidelines consistent with Principle 3, Principle 3, provide: provide: i. the SEA's plan to develop and adopt guidelines for local teacher and principal evaluation and support systems by the end of the 2011-2012 school year; i. a copy of the guidelines the SEA has adopted (Attachment 10) and an explanation of how these guidelines are likely to lead to the development of evaluation and support systems that improve student achievement ii. a description of the process the SEA will use to involve teachers and principals in the and the quality of instruction for students; development of these guidelines; and ii. evidence of the adoption of the guidelines (Attachment 11); and iii. an assurance that the SEA will submit to the Department a copy of the guidelines that it will adopt by the end of the 2011-2012 school year (see Assurance 14). iii. a description of the process the SEA used to involve teachers and principals in the development of these guidelines.